 My name is Mia, and I am the creator of Oblik Atelier.
-I chose to name my studio Oblik, rather than Mia Hebib jewelry, because this expression is not about me.
-Rather, it’s about a process and a desire to create the most unique, sculptural, alluring, elegant and most powerful object in jewelry form.
-Oblik means “shape” in Croatian and forming shapes has been the underlying theme in every single piece I have created over the last decade or so.
+I chose to name my studio Oblik, rather than Mia Hebib jewelry, because this expression is not just about me.
+Rather, it’s about a process to create audacious, intrepid, unique shapes that conform and compliment the body and space.

-In my perfect world, every woman that recognizes a creator of any kind inside herself would own a Oblik Atelier piece.
+Ultimately, every person that recognizes a creator of any kind inside themselves would own a Oblik Atelier piece.

 I was born in Mostar, Bosnia and Herzegovina, but I started in jewelry at the School for Applied Arts and Design in Zagreb, Croatia.
 Upon resettling in the United States, I attended the Savannah College of Art and Design where I received a BFA in jewelry and metalsmithing.
 Besides running Oblik Atelier, I have been instrumental in re-launching Robert Lee Morris collection as well as launching multiple high- profile fashion brands like AllSaints and Coach wholesale line.
-I also mentored at PRATT Institute, 92nd Street Y and SCAD.
+I also mentor at SCAD, PRATT Institute and 92nd Street Y.